yuriisekretar/yuriisekretar.github.io/_posts/2017-06-19-How-I-manage-projects-on-GitHub.md

 Once a version is created and issues are assigned to it, use Project columns to organize your workflow.
 Great introduction to Projects you can read at [GitHub blog](https://github.com/blog/2256-a-whole-new-github-universe-announcing-new-tools-forums-and-features).

+## Discipline in a team with Milestones

+In my practice for each GitHub repository there is dedicated small team and often people are working remotely.
+It is important for everybody keep focus during development.

+I organize Milestones around small amount of tasks and limit them to one-two weeks.
+[GitHub Milestones](https://help.github.com/articles/about-milestones/) have all features needed to better manage your project like description, due date and completion percentage.
+These parameters are very handy during team meetups that take place on a due date of Milestone.

+Milestones like Sprints help project members communicate more effectively especially when working together remotely.

+As a result these simple adaptation of GitHub features helps me build software easier and ship high-quality code.